-Our unique Nepal classic tour offers an in-depth tour to the fascinating city of Kathmandu.
-The prosperous centre the Kathmandu is also named "The city of Temples".
+Our unique Nepal classic tour offers an in-depth tour of the fascinating city of Kathmandu.
+The prosperous center the Kathmandu is also named "The city of Temples".
 A visit to numerous UNESCO sites of Kathmandu presents an enchanting feel for the traditional and artistic creations and beliefs of local civilization.
 Chitwan National Park is a renowned destination to go for an unforgettable jungle safari and Pokhara is a scenic wonder of geological mysteries.

-This tour is appropriate for those who wish to take in an abundance of vivid aesthetic and natural experiences in a holiday.
+This tour is appropriate for those who wish to take in an abundance of vivid aesthetic and natural experiences on a holiday.
 Get the Nepal classic tour to make the most of your holiday.